CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

   name: loops

   workflow:
-    fail3a:
+    - fail3a:
         loop:
           for: value in [1,2,3,4,5]
           do:
             ops.fail3:
               - text: value
           break: []
-    custom3:
+    - custom3:
         loop:
           for: value in range(1,6)
           do:
             ops.custom3:
               - text: value
           break:
             - CUSTOM
         navigate:
           CUSTOM: fail3b
-    skip_this:
+    - skip_this:
         do:
           ops.print:
             - text: "'This will not run.'"
-    fail3b:
+    - fail3b:
         loop:
           for: value in "1,2,3,4,5"
           do:
             ops.fail3:
               - text: value
 ```

 **Operation - custom3.sl**